Plan Your Visit

 The Huntington encompasses 207 acres of land in Southern California’s San Gabriel Valley, amid a diverse botanical collection of rare plants, shrubs, and mature trees.
-While The Huntington does not function as a wildlife center, the lush landscape does provide a natural habitat for many birds – including red-shouldered hawks, California quail, Canadian geese, and barn owls.
+While The Huntington does not function as a wildlife center, the lush landscape does provide a natural habitat for many birds – including red-shouldered hawks, California quail, Canada geese, and barn owls.
 Along with three different species of squirrels, it is not uncommon to see raccoons, possums, and, occasionally, coyotes on the property.

 Although the koi fish are not native to The Huntington, they are very much a part of the Huntington experience, populating our Lily Ponds, Japanese Garden stream, and Chinese garden lake.
 Visitors are asked not to approach or feed them, or any of the many other animal species they might encounter on the property.
 All wild animals may carry disease; for your safety, please keep a respectful distance.

 What should you do if you see a coyote on the Huntington grounds?
 Alert one of our security guards.
 Do not attempt to approach the animal; do not attempt to feed it.
-For more information about coyotes in our area, visit the L.A.
-Animal Services website.